Menu

 Is this account automatically managed?

 Yes.
-Like any of our automated investing products, the Automated Bond Portfolio includes automatic rebalancing, tax-loss harvesting, and tax-optimized dividend reinvesting.
+Like any of our automated investing products, the Automated Bond Portfolio includes automatic rebalancing, Tax-Loss Harvesting, and tax-optimized dividend reinvestment.

 Are there any downsides of bond ETFs vs. purchasing bonds directly?